The impact of holding a concentrated stock position

 Is the average daily volume high enough for me to diversify?

-If the stock you hold has a large daily demand, the simplest option is an outright sale.
-You can sell your entire position at once, if there is demand.
+If the stock you hold has large daily trading volume, the simplest option is an outright sale.
+You can sell your entire position at once if there is enough demand.
 Or you can sell gradually and pick attractive price points.

 Company executives, board members and large shareholders should always consider insider rules, which may place conditions on when and how you can sell, before any sale.
 Discuss goals for your portfolio and alternatives with your advisor to help you comply with these rules.

 If the volume is there, what are my alternatives if I just want to sell stock?